isomerpages/nlb-biblioasia/_oct-to-dec-2023/Forgotten Heroes of the Malaya Cup (1921–1941).md

 <img style="width:70%;" src="/images/Vol%2019%20Issue%203/6%20Malaya%20Cup/New%20Inserts/composition%20of%20sg%20football%20team.jpg"><br></div>
 </div><br>
 <div style="background-color: #fff6ba; padding:15px; margin: 10px; font-size=120%"><b>NICK APLIN'S FANTASY 11</b><br><br>
-In my opinion, this is what a fantasy team made up of the players mentioned looks like.&nbsp;&nbsp; Some of you will feel differently and may also argue about the assigned positions.
+In my opinion, this is what a fantasy team made up of the players mentioned looks like.
+Some of you will feel differently and may also argue about the assigned positions.
 This is open for discussion of course.<br><br>
 <img style="width:65%;" src="/images/Vol%2019%20Issue%203/6%20Malaya%20Cup/New%20Inserts/nick's%20fantasy.jpg"><br><br>
 </div>